William Paterson (explorer)

 Colonel William Paterson, FRS (17 August 1755 – 21 June 1810) was a Scottish soldier, explorer, Lieutenant Governor and botanist best known for leading early settlement at Port Dalrymple in Tasmania.
-In 1795, Paterson gave an order that resulted in the massacre of a number of men, women and children, members of the Bediagal tribe.

 Early years

 A native of Montrose, Scotland, Paterson was interested in botany as a boy and trained in horticulture at Syon in London.
 Paterson was sent to the Cape Colony by the wealthy and eccentric Countess of Strathmore to collect plants, he arrived in Table Bay on board the "Houghton" in May 1777.
 He made four trips into the interior between May 1777 and March 1780, when he departed.
 In 1789 Paterson published Narrative of Four Journeys into the Country of the Hottentots and Caffraria, which he dedicated to Sir Joseph Banks.

 Career

 Paterson was originally commissioned as an ensign in the 98th Regiment of Foot and served in India.
 He later transferred to the 73rd Regiment of Foot after the 98th's disbandment in 1787.
 In 1789, he was promoted to captain in the New South Wales Corps, serving under Major Francis Grose.
 After some time spent recruiting, he arrived in Sydney in October 1791.
 From November 1791 until March 1793 he served in command on Norfolk Island.
 Whilst there he collected botanical, geological and insect specimens and sent them to Banks.
 He also provided seed to the Lee and Kennedy and Colvill nurseries.
 He was elected a Fellow of the Royal Society in May 1798.

 In 1794 he served for a year as Lieutenant Governor of New South Wales.
 In 1800 he was re-appointed to the post and served a second term until 1808.

-In May 1795, following the alleged killing of two settlers Paterson ordered two officers and 66 soldiers to:
+In May 1795, following the killing of two unarmed settlers, Paterson ordered a party of corps to the area: